Coventry Building Society website shown on a tablet and a smartphone

 Introduction

 Coventry Building Society has been around long enough to have seen banking change shape more than once.
 Founded in 1884, the mutual now serves around 2 million customers across savings and mortgages, with a reputation built not on gimmicks or novelty, but on trust, clarity, and long-term value.
-As one of the UK’s largest building societies, and the first to become B Corp certified, it occupies a distinctive position: an institution with deep roots, but a growing digital surface area.
+As one of the UK’s largest building societies, it occupies a distinctive position: an institution with deep roots, but a growing digital surface area.

 That surface matters more than ever.
-For many customers, the brand is no longer experienced first in a branch or over the phone, but in an app, an onboarding flow, a savings journey, or a mortgage interaction that has to work instantly and intuitively.
-Inside CBS, those experiences are shaped by the Chief Information and Digital Office, where the UX UI team works across core digital journeys spanning savings, mortgages, and selected colleague-facing experiences.
+For many customers, the brand is no longer experienced first in a branch or over the phone, but through their app and website that have to work instantly and intuitively.
+Inside Coventry Building Society, those experiences are shaped by the Digital Change teams, where the UX UI team works across core digital journeys spanning savings, mortgages, and selected colleague-facing experiences.

-We spoke to Jessica Owen, UX UI Designer at Coventry Building Society, about how Ballpark helped make that shift possible.
+We spoke to Jess Owen, UX UI Designer at Coventry Building Society, about how Ballpark helped make that shift possible.

-“The main reason that Ballpark stood out to us was its ease of use, compared to others that we've had demos for, Ballpark was an outlier in that perspective.”
+“The main reason Ballpark stood out to us was its ease of use.
+Compared to other systems we'd looked at, they were an outlier in that perspective”

 Closing the gap between intent and execution